Mrher13/Mrher13/README.md

-#HI :wave: My name is Carlos Hernandez!
+# HI :wave: My name is Carlos Hernandez 🎆

-## I am talented  Software Developer :computer:
+## I am talented 🔥 Fullstack Web Developer 💻 📱

-### Favorite hobbies are photography :camera_flash: and playing football :football:
+### Some of my favorite things i enjoy when i am not coding is ⛹️‍♂️ & 🎮 & 🏈 :